 Here’s a tip!
 Once you find the airline that suits your needs, (and those of your pet) print out a copy of their pet policy.
 This will ensure a hassle-free experience once you get to the airport.
 You can find airline pet policies at PetTravel.com.

 The next step is to decide whether your pet needs to fly in the cabin of the airline or in the cargo area.
-This will depend solely on the size and type of animal.
+This will depend solely on the size and type of your pet.
 Most airlines that permit pets in the cabin specify cats, dogs, and small birds only. (rules on birds vary, however).
 If your pet is small enough to travel in the cabin, you will need an airline compliant pet carrier.
 Your pet will need to be able to stand up and turn around in the carrier.
 It must have adequate ventilation, a waterproof bottom, and secure fasteners.
 A general rule is that your pet needs to be less than 10” high and 18” long to be able to travel in-cabin.

 Another tip: call your airlines and ask them how much room there is under the seat in front of you on your specific flight.
 This will tell you if you will have problems with your pet’s carrier.

 Larger cats and dogs and other pets not approved for in-cabin will fly in the cargo area of the plane.
 There are many myths about pets traveling as cargo such as “the area is a dark cold place where your pet is going to suffer.”
-Let me tell you, this couldn’t be farther from the truth.
+This couldn’t be farther from the truth.
 Did you know that the cargo area where pets fly is temperature and pressure controlled just like the regular cabin?
 Also, all airline personnel who handle your pet have been specifically trained for this purpose.
 Airlines have to report all incidents to the US Department of Transportation for recording.
 Certainly, they want to avoid any problems with traveling pets.

 No matter whether your pet travels in-cabin or cargo, it is crucial to call the airlines before booking your flight to let them know you will be traveling with a pet.
 Most airlines only allow a certain number of pets on each flight, so it’s best to make your pet’s reservation early.